ryanorsinger/programming_the_brain_friendly_way/agenda.md

 ## Agenda
 1. Proper care and feeding of your brain
     - Brain quiz
-    - Produce dramatically more output with dramatically less input
+    - Produce dramatically more output with significantly less work
-    - How to program your subconscious mind
-    -

-2. Easy way to solve iterative looping problems
+2. The easy way to solve iterative looping problems

 3. Review Game